 Producing: Drug production is as straightforward as it sounds: whether you are cooking or growing, owning the operation or merely participating, you can be found guilty of producing and will be subjected to extremely harsh penalties.
 Though there will be harsher penalties for more serious classifications of drug, you will still be liable regardless of the scope of your drug production.

-If you or someone you know is facing possible prosecution for a drug offence, contact Hannay Lawyers for a consultation today on (07) 3184 2323.
+If you or someone you know is facing possible prosecution for a drug offence, contact our Brisbane Criminal Lawyers at Hannay Lawyers for a consultation today on (07) 3184 2323.